RAM & ROM Primer

 ROM stands for Read-Only Memory, and unlike RAM, ROM is characterized by its non-volatile nature.
 This means that the data stored within ROM chips doesn’t disappear when power is cut off.
 ROM serves as a foundational memory type in computers and many electronic devices.

-Typically, ROM is used to store essential data that shouldn’t be altered during regular operations.
-This data typically includes firmware or software that is fundamental to the operation of an electronic device.
+ROM is commonly used to store essential data that should not change during normal operation, such as firmware or software required for the device to function.
 For instance, ROM is often used to store the boot instructions that a computer follows when powering up, such as conducting system checks and loading the operating system into RAM.

 Types of ROM